devclub-iitd/summer-of-code-2023/frontend/Week 2/README.md

 **Bonus**: You will notice the font size looks too big or too small in some views.
 Study about different font units in CSS.
 Try to fix this for bonus points.

 Use the navbar class to redesign the navbar.
-The hover effects mentioned earlier should also be there.
+The hover effects mentioned last week should also be there.

 **Bonus**: Try to create a vertical navbar for mobile view using all the properties mentioned earlier.